MeeFoundation/docs/src/Data_model.md

 Group and Context containers all contain information about subjects (things) that are described according to the persona schema.
 [We need to decide on the Persona Schema Description Language (SDL) and describe the concepts below using it].
 In knowledge representation parlance, the Persona schema would be known as an *upper ontology.*

-In the Persona schema, people are be represented as instances of Person, that these Person instances are interconnected using *correlation* and *knows* relationships and stored in the containers mentioned in the previous section.
-A PersonalAccount class is also defined.
+In the Persona schema, people are be represented as instances of Person, A PersonalAccount class is also defined.
 These classes are shown below.
-The attributes (e.g. givenName, etc.) shown in blue below are illustrative only and not part of Persona.

 ![persona-classes](./images/persona-classes.png)

+### Classes

+- **Subject** -  kind of digital subject about which the agent stores information
+- **Person** - a natural person, a subclass of Subject.
+Each person has the following properties:
+  - A set of zero or more properties (e.g. givenName, etc.), called "claims".
+Those shown in blue above are illustrative only and not part of the Persona schema.
+  - **account** - an optional PersonalAccount at some other party's site or app
+  - **correlation** - zero or more PersonRefs that act as a link to a target Person object representing another whoness of the link's source's person's selfness.
+  - **knows** - zero or more PersonRefs that link to a Person representing some other person (other than the user)
+- **Other** - a Subject representing another person or a legal entity with which the user has a connection.
+Each Other object has:
+  - **consents** - zero or more Consent objects.
+Each Consent has
+    - dateTime - time stamp of when the user consented to share this set of claims
+    - claims[]  - a set of zero or more claims (note: claim types (e.g. "email address") not their values)

 **Extensions**